-For shareholder-backed businesses, the level of required capital has been based on the Group prescribed capital requirements (GPCR).
+For shareholder-backed businesses, the level of required capital has been based on the GPCR.

 - For CPL operations, the level of required capital follows the approach for embedded value reporting issued by the China Association of Actuaries (CAA) reflecting the C-ROSS regime.
-The CAA has very recently started a project to assess whether any changes are required to the embedded value guidance in China given changes in regulatory rules, regulations and the external market environment since the standard was first issued.
-No revisions to the guidance or any timelines in connection with the project have been proposed by the CAA to date. - For Hong Kong participating business, the HK RBC regime recognises the value of future shareholder transfers on an economic basis as available capital with an associated required capital.
+The CAA has started a project to assess whether any changes are required to the embedded value guidance in the Chinese Mainland given changes in regulatory rules, regulations and the external market environment since the standard was first issued.
+To date, no outcomes have been proposed by the CAA and Prudential has made no change to its EEV basis for CPL in half year 2023.
+At such time that there is a new basis, Prudential will consider the effect of proposals. - For Hong Kong participating business, the HK RBC regime recognises the value of future shareholder transfers on an economic basis as available capital with an associated required capital.
 Within EEV, the shareholder value of participating business continues to be recognised as VIF with no recognition within free surplus and no associated required capital. - For Singapore life operations, the level of net worth and required capital is based on the Tier 1 Capital position under the risk-based capital framework (RBC2), which removes certain negative reserves permitted to be recognised in the full RBC2 regulatory position applicable to the Group's GWS capital position, in order to better reflect free surplus and its generation.